EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

    * The RS receives the Token from the Client, and takes the value of the 'cnf' claim as ID_CRED_I.
    Depending on the specific type of 'cnf', the Client's authentication credential here can be pointed by reference or transported by value (what is possible and most efficient to do).

+  * 'req_cnf' can be transferred by reference; 'cnf' and 'rs_cnf' has to be transferred by value.

+   * When the Client initially runs EDHOC with the AS (before sending the Token request), both Client and AS can indicate their own authentication credential by reference in ID_CRED_X.

+   * Following the expiration of the first token, if the client asks for a new one: 'req_cnf' can be transferred by reference; 'cnf' and 'rs_cnf' can also be transferred by reference.
+Then EDHOC also uses only transferring by reference.

 ## Terminology